 office: (310) 825-3835

-GORDON HENDERSON is the Director of Bands and Department of Music Vice Chair at UCLA.
-Professor Henderson directs the 250-member Bruin Marching Band, the Symphonic Band and the Varsity Band.
+From 1982 to 2019, Henderson served as the director of the UCLA Bruin Marching and Varsity Band.
 Under Professor Henderson’s direction, the Bruin Marching Band has appeared at five Rose Bowls, three Sun Bowls, three Las Vegas Bowls, three San Francisco Bay Area bowls, two Cotton Bowls, the Aloha Bowl, the Freedom Bowl, the Alamo Bowl, the Holiday Bowl, the Cactus Bowl, and the Fiesta Bowl.
 In 1993, the UCLA Bruin Marching Band received the prestigious Sudler Trophy, presented by the John Philip Sousa Foundation to recognize excellence and innovation.

 Recent international trips by the Band have included the Hong Kong International New Year Night Parade in 2006 and 2008, the Ekitopia Festival Parade in Nagoya, Japan in 2010 and 2018, and the 2016 Taoyuan International Band Festival in Taiwan.
-The Band opened for The Rolling Stones at Staples Center in 2013 with Henderson’s arrangement of “Satisfaction,” and appeared on TV in the premiere episode of The Amazing Race, Season 24, in 2014, The Goldbergs in 2015, and twice on The Ellen DeGeneres Show in 2016.
+High profile events by the Band have included opening for The Rolling Stones at Staples Center in 2013 with Henderson’s arrangement of “Satisfaction,” and appearing on TV in the premiere episode of The Amazing Race, Season 24, in 2014, The Goldbergs in 2015, and The Ellen DeGeneres Show in 2016 and 2019.
+Henderson wrote the marching band arrangement of “Pressure” by the English alternative rock group MUSE that was included as a bonus version of the song in the Super Deluxe edition of the album Simulation Theory, that was released in November 2018.

 From 1989 to 1995, Professor Henderson directed the Jazz Ensemble I, performing with numerous guest artists including Roy Hargrove, Bob Mintzer, Kenny Burrell, Conte Candoli, Matt Catingub, Bill Watrous, Steve Houghton, Snooky Young, Gerald Wilson and Paquito D’Rivera.
 Under his direction, both the Jazz Ensemble I and the Jazz Combo won their respective divisions at the 1995 Reno International Jazz Festival.